Dimension theorem for vector spaces

 In mathematics, the dimension theorem for vector spaces states that all bases of a vector space have equally many elements.
 This number of elements may be finite or infinite (in the latter case, it is a cardinal number), and defines the dimension of the vector space.

 Formally, the dimension theorem for vector spaces states that:

-As a basis is a generating set that is linearly independent, the theorem is a consequence of the following theorem, which is also useful:
+As a basis is a generating set that is linearly independent, the dimension theorem is a consequence of the following theorem, which is also useful: